 There are two major east/west state highways (Route 101 and 101-A) that pass through Amherst and provide easy access to the main north/south travel corridors of the state (US Route 3 and Interstate 93).
 In addition, Amherst is less than 15 miles from the Manchester-Boston Regional Airport which provides direct and connecting service to most major airports.

-With a population of approximately 12,000 residents and a land area of nearly 35 square miles, Amherst is a growing suburban community that has successfully maintained many desirable historic and rural characteristics.
-The town has seen growth in commercial development over the last several years, and has a vibrant business district adjacent to the Route 101-A corridor that is home to several national retailers.
+With a population of approximately 12,000 residents and a land area of nearly 35 square miles, Amherst is a growing suburban-rural community that has successfully maintained many desirable historic and rural characteristics.
+While retaining its rural feel, it has enjoyed growth in commercial development and has a vibrant business district adjacent to the Route 101-A corridor that is home to many national retailers.
 There is a significant amount of undeveloped industrial land in the same area of town, which is also home to several existing businesses ranging from start-ups to a large regional warehousing operation.

 Amherst has a long and rich colonial history.
 It was first chartered in 1728 as Narragansett Number 3 and later called Souhegan Number 3.
 In January, 1760 it was chartered as Amherst and named for General Jeffrey Amherst, the commander-in-chief of the British forces in America at the time.
 Amherst became the first seat of Hillsborough County when the county was formed in 1769.
 The central village contained the courthouse, complete with jail, pillory and whipping post.
 By 1869, all county government had moved to either Manchester or Nashua.